k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-3/1.lesson-green/unit-1.md

 TODO: replace with more production like method.

-The `garbage out, patch in` method :

-We ll wait until we have an application profile again and we ll throw it away.
+We ll wait until we have an application profile again and we ll throw it away, this is not required if you use exactly the same everything on this kubernetes as you did as the vendor.
+I.e. if the `template-hash` matches you dont need to delete it.

 Lets check the configuration in order to understand if the setup is any different from Module 1: